-- 3. We collect a student record for each funded individual.
+- The PIs are based on student records submitted by colleges via the Further Education Statistics (FES) system.
+There are around 300,000 student records in our FES system (in any academic year) and we are constantly working to improve the underlying data quality. - The FES returns include the course / exam result for each student funded by SFC and SDS employability fund activity delivered by colleges.
+Our College Performance Indicator Guidance outlines the different options to record the outcome for the student on a recognised qualification for the academic year period.
+This includes options for student withdrawals, transfers, success and failures and continuation to the next stage of the course. - 3.
+We collect a student record for each funded individual.
 SFC working with the college sector continues to improve protective characteristics data collection, disclosure, coverage and quality. - 4.
-Colleges submit their returns via our FES Online web tool which performs around 150 separate validations on each record.
+Colleges submit their returns via our FES Online web tool which performs around 260 separate validations on each record.
 These validations are updated on an annual basis based on feedback from our statistical advisory and performance indicator groups. - 5.
 As well as performing data validation, our FES Online system provides colleges with management reports which include performance indicators.
 These reports include the published Performance Indicators for the college which we ask the college to confirm as accurate. - 6.
 Other reports include performance indicators for each course run by the college which enables colleges to evaluate the national PI values by confirming those at course level which are more closely managed by the relevant course teams.
 Colleges are able to submit files to FES Online as part of an iterative process until they are happy with their data quality and performance indicators.
 This enables course teams to examine the management reports and update the student records appropriately until they are happy that the results reflect the success rates for their course. - 7.
 SFC consults with our statistical advisory groups and with the College Development Network to provide an annual set of College Performance Indicator Guidance to help ensure student results are coded consistently across the sector. - 8.
 In addition to our FES and current PI guidance notes SFC also provides the performance indicator and student outcome datasets to Education Scotland for use within college evaluations and thematic reviews.
 This helps ensure the accuracy of our data and provides a richer context in which the results can be reviewed.
-Education Scotland publishes colleges' annual evaluative reports and enhancement plans together with a joint SFC/ES endorsement statement and these are available on Education Scotland's website under Further Education sector. - 9.
-SFC conducted a number of college consultations and quality checks before the 2020-21 performance indicators were finalised.
-These consultations and checks ensure the data quality of the 2020-21 student records to ensure our performance indicators continue to be based on accurate data. - 10.
-SFC allocated £500 million in teaching and fee waiver grant that includes ESF activity, to colleges to deliver learning activity and an additional £138 million to provide financial student support in 2020-21.
+Education Scotland publishes colleges' annual evaluative reports and enhancement plans and these are available on Education Scotland's website under Further Education sector. - 9.
+SFC conducted several college consultations and quality checks before the 2021-22 performance indicators were finalised.
+These consultations and checks ensure the data quality of the 2021-22 student records to ensure our performance indicators continue to be based on accurate data.

+10. SFC allocated £500 million in teaching and fee waiver grant that includes ESF activity, to colleges to deliver learning activity and an additional £140 million to provide financial student support in 2021-22.
 This excludes additional funding for strategic projects.
 As a result colleges undergo a significant audit of their student records to ensure these funds are being spent in line with guidance.
 These audits include checking that student withdrawals are being properly managed and recorded and that the correct credits are being claimed for students.
 Our PIs are based on these same records and therefore the robust audit process helps ensure the accuracy of our student records.